 If you have family telling them what your plans are is always helpful and encouraged.

 To apply for equity release you need to be a homeowner and be aged fifty-five plus.

 Equity release is the umbrella term that covers both-

 Home Reversion schemes

-To find out more about the difference you can a fuller explanation our website.
+To find out more about the difference you can find a fuller explanation on our website.
 In reality, few people apply for Home Reversions scheme loans, with most opting for Lifetime Mortgages.
 Many feel that Lifetime Mortgages offer more flexibility and allow them to benefit from any increase in the value of their home.